pantheon-systems/documentation/source/content/guides/drush/02-drush-versions.md

 #### Permissions

 Site-local Drush requires executable permissions.
-Follow the steps below if you encounter "permission denied" errors when running Drush commands.
+Follow the steps below if you encounter `permission denied` errors when running Drush commands.

 1. Adjust permissions on the Drush executable: